 Adrian said that they were excited to create display packs because it allowed them to offer a variety of portrait images to promote the brand.
 "Our business cards have a different image on every one," Adrian said, "And I found that folks were digging through the stack to collect their favorite images.
 I like that the packs allow for a different image on every button.
 This means we have an affordable way for people to own and display some of their favorite tintypes."

-Photo buttons are nothing new: Check out this historic photo button catalog.
+Photo buttons are easy to make, even from your own cell phone: Check out this historic photo button catalog.